oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 TreeMix is a method for inferring the patterns of population splits and mixtures in the history of a set of populations.

-**URL**
+**More Information**

 http://bitbucket.org/nygcresearch/treemix

 **Available Versions**::

+    1.13-GCC-10.3.0
     1.13-intel-2020a
-    1.13-GCC-10.3.0

 Trilinos